Alex Jones Loses Sandy Hook Families’ Lawsuits Over Conspiracy Theories

 In September, Judge Maya Guerra Gamble in Austin had similarly entered default judgments against Jones, Infowars and other defendants.
 In her ruling, she blasted Jones and others for what she called their “flagrant bad faith and callous disregard” of court orders to hand over documents to the parents’ lawyers.

 The recent legal battles aren’t the first time Jones has been dealt a blow for spreading lies over the airwaves related to the horrific shooting.
-In the near decade since the shooting, nine families have filed lawsuits against the right-wing host and Jones was previously called on to cough up thousands of dollars in legal fees to families suing over his falsehoods about the murders.
+In the near decade since the shooting, nine families have filed lawsuits against the right-wing host.

 After multiples losses in cases related to the bogus statements, Jones walked back the damaging claims, suggesting in a 2019 deposition that they were the result of “a form of psychosis.”